alxrm/presento/README.md

 4) Look cool

+## Prompter

+Sometimes it might be useful to have some lyrics while you're doing your keynote.

+__To add one, all you need to do is just to create a file `prompter.md` in the directory where your `presento` binary's been started from.__

+It'll just read the contents and render it as html, nice and simple.

 ## Reason

 So most of the time, when I need to show a presentation it goes like this: